Hellsender01/WisPer/README.md

                                                                version - 1.00

 ```

+\
-Wisper helps to maintain access to a windows machine and have some other cool features like UAC Disabe,Firewall Disable,Dumping Credentials,etc.
+**Wisper** helps to maintain access to a windows machine and have some other cool features like UAC Disabe,Firewall Disable,Dumping Credentials,etc.

 ![](images/screenshot.png)

+# Basic Introduction

+- **Wisper** use **pypsexec** library of python to interact with target system and run command on that system
+- Provided user should have **Administrator** privilages
+- Best part is **Antivirus does not pick this up**
+- Wisper install and enable **Openssh Server** and configure it to run on startup
+- Wisper enable **RDP** and configure the firewall for RDP And SSH
+- It **Disables RealTime Monitoring and Firewall**
+- Also **Disable UAC and Bypass Powershell Execution Policy**
+- Another cool feature is WisPer **gather all possible credentials** on target machine
+- After everthing is done or something broke down inbetween, **Wisper automatically cleans up everthing**

 # Help